BouncingElf10/asbapi/README.md

 **Important:**

 * Your cookie is like a password.
 Do **not** share it publicly or commit it to GitHub.
-* Cookies may expire after some time — if requests stop working, repeat the steps above to grab a fresh cookie.
+* Cookies may expire after some time.
+If requests stop working, repeat the steps above to grab a fresh cookie.

 <details>
   <summary> Visual Guide</summary>